matrix-org/matrix-appservice-bridge/HOWTO.md

 }
 ```

-Run the app service with `node index.js -p 9000` and send a message to any `@slack_` user to have that
+Run the app service with `node index.js -p 9000` and send a message to the Matrix room and that
-message relayed to the specified slack room.
+message will be relayed to the specified slack room.
 That's it!

 # Full source